GoogleCloudPlatform/alloydb-java-connector/docs/configuration.md

 ## Configuring Google Credentials

-By default, connectors will use the Google Application Default credentials to connect to Google AlloyDB Admin API.
+By default, connectors will use the Google Application Default credentials to connect to Google AlloyDB API.
 The application can set specific Google Credentials in the connector configuration.

 ### Unnamed Connectors